okozmovskaya/duck-duck-clone/README.md

 1. Navigation-bar
 2. Logo with search-field and submit button
-3. Description Features with submit button
+3. Description Features with submit button and footer
-4. Footer